nicholaswilde/qbittorrent-mcp-rs/README.md

 > [!WARNING]
 > This project is currently in active development (v0.x.x) and is **not production-ready**.
 Features may change, and breaking changes may occur without notice.

-A Model Context Protocol (MCP) server for qBittorrent, written in Rust.
+A [Model Context Protocol (MCP) server](https://modelcontextprotocol.io/docs/getting-started/intro) for [qBittorrent](https://www.qbittorrent.org/), written in Rust.
 This tool empowers AI agents to interact with and manage your qBittorrent instance using natural language.

 ## :sparkles: Features

-- **:search: Search**: Search for torrents using qBittorrent's built-in search engine plugins.
+- **:globe_with_meridians: Search**: Search for torrents using qBittorrent's built-in search engine plugins.
-- **:files: Torrent Management**:
+- **:card_file_box: Torrent Management**:
     - List all torrents with status, progress, and speed.
     - Add torrents via Magnet URIs or HTTP URLs.
     - Pause, resume, and delete torrents.